songor/english-learned/Intermediate Business Writing.md

 If you're facing any issues completing [\*\*\* / this stage], be sure to contact me.
 I will be happy to answer and resolve any issues you may have.

 I am happy to help if you have encountered any obstacles or you simply have some questions about it.

+### Deliver Bad News

+**Start with a buffer statement**

+Thank you for your email about ... dated ... / for your interest in ... / for bringing this to our attention.

+We are aware that / fully understand that ...

+**Give explanation, leading to the news**

+... will ... (only) when + [condition]

+According to the policy / procedure; Due to / Owning to the risk requirement / system blackout / upgrade

+**Deliver the bad news and offer alternatives**

+I regret to inform you / Unfortunately, / I'm afraid we are unable to ...

+In the meanwhile, I recommend / I suggest / you may as well ... / However, you can ...

+If + [condition], then + [action]

+**End with a positive or neutral statement**

+We hope you will find it useful. / Hope this clarifies your queries.

+Please / Feel free to write to me for any queries or concerns, or contact ...

+We look forward to + [noun] / [verb + ing]